 It really is as good as everyone says it is.
 Amour directed by Michael Haneke with Jean-Louis Trintignant, Emmanuelle Riva, and Isabelle Hupert depicts an elderly couple as the circle that encompasses their active lives shrinks to a point when one of them becomes ill.
 The camera takes it's time, watching them as they eat their dinner, read, listen to music, wash the dishes.
 The action is what takes place inside them.
 These are actors who know that their job isn't posting billboards with their thoughts and feelings written all over them.
 Their job is to fill themselves.
 Then they can do something or they can do nothing, any behavior will reveal them.
 If only that were simple.
 Among the many remarkable qualities of this film is the sense that these characters seem so private.
 It is not just that they become isolated in their lives, they do, but when the camera is close up on the face of Jean-Louis Trintignant as he walks down the hallway of his apartment, I had the feeling he really was completely alone.
 No camera.
 He was in some private space in his head, subsumed by the events of his life, and the camera was an invisible witness.

-Bookeywookey is the blog of Ted Altschuler whose NY life straddles the worlds of neuroscience, reading, theater, music, and compulsive book acquiring by any means necessary.
+Bookeywookey is the blog of Ted Altschuler who directs Baruch Performing Arts Center.
+His NY life straddles the worlds of creating interdisciplinary programming, directing theatre and opera, coaching acting, neuroscience, music, reading, and compulsive book acquiring by any means necessary.

 Ali Smith's Artful is art criticism but it's also a dialogue between a woman and her dead lover, and it was originally delivered as a series of lectures, which really means it is a dramatic dialogue.
 It is a masterpiece of integrity, Smith may be well read, but her take on Dicken's Oliver Twist or a Cezanne painting, or a Charlie Chaplin film, or a Wallace Stevens's poem, is never erudite.
 She doesn't mean to dazzle us with her greater knowledge of these subjects, she wants her listener to get inside of how art brings us experience.
 I challenge you to get to the last page of Artful and not dive for a copy of Oliver Twist, or immediately order a copy of Sylvia Plath's poems.
 Read my full rave here.